GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-DocumentErrorStatus.page.md

 An extension to capture the error status of a document

 ### Purpose
 This extension extends the DocumentReference resource to capture the distinct error status that applies to a document "entered-in-error".
-The values supported are restricted by {{pagelink:ValueSet-DataStandardsWales-DocumentErrorStatus}}.
+The values supported are restricted by {{pagelink:ValueSet-FHIRStandardsWales-DocumentErrorStatus}}.

 ### Context of Use
 This extension may be used on the following profile(s):